Maryland Contamination Concern

 Are all sources of drinking water contaminated?
 Both public water and well water?

-In many large-scale case studies at other locations where drinking water contamination occurred, it has occurred both in the water sourced from residential water wells AND water sourced via municipality (ie. public water utility).
+In many large-scale case studies at other locations where drinking water contamination occurred, it has often occurred both in the water sourced from residential water wells AND water sourced via municipality (ie. public water utility).

 Both residential wells and local water municipalities get their water from similar sources — either from groundwater sources (ie. aquifers) or from surfacewater reservoirs.
 Both have been shown to be extremely susceptible to contamination from AFFF firefighting foams.